 Be sure to review the Apply Yourself Tutorial to make sure you have included all of the required information.
 Also, upload all unofficial transcripts, including University of Utah.

-Transcripts - You must have one official transcript from each institution from which you have earned college credit (except the University of Utah); mail directly to the Admissions Office:
+Transcripts - Prior to the admissions deadline: You must have an unofficial transcript from each institution from which you have earned college credit (including the University of Utah) uploaded to the online ApplyYourself application.
+There are instructions on this in the ApplyYourself tutorial.

 Three letters of recommendation - Required for each masters applicant; the recommendation letters should come from persons familiar with the applicant's academic and professional capabilities, achievements, work experience and/or personal qualities—not family or friends.
 There is no specific format for these letters.